Materials Science and Engineering with a Foundation Year BEng MEng

 Why study this course?

-Bridging theory and practice, this project empowers you to explore the use of different materials in commercial products in an open-ended group project.
+Bridging theory and practice, your artefacts project empowers you to explore the use of different materials in commercial products.
+All students will carry out an open-ended individual final year project where you can explore research level material.

 Specialist teaching facilities